kieker-monitoring-docker/netflix-RSS-compose/README.md

 # Netflix-RSS Example with Kieker

-As the netflix-RSS example consists of currently three components (`netflix-RSS-eureka`, `netflix-RSS-middletier`, `netflix-RSS-edge`), we need some way to interconnect them in the docker context.
+As the [netflix-RSS](https://github.com/Netflix/recipes-rss/wiki) example consists of currently three components (`netflix-RSS-eureka`, `netflix-RSS-middletier`, `netflix-RSS-edge`), we need some way to interconnect them in the docker context.
 To achieve this, we use Docker Compose (https://www.docker.com/docker-compose).

 Docker Compose makes it easy to pull, start and interconnect several Docker containers by just providing one "recipe".
 In this repository we provide a recipe to set up the netflix-RSS example and this short introduction on how to use it.

+We used the [inspectIT Docker setup](https://inspectit-performance.atlassian.net/wiki/display/SAM/Netflix+RSS+Demo+Application) as a reference to set up an example that is similar to theirs but with Kieker instrumentation instead of inspectIT.

 ## How to set it up